Wednesday, 30 September 2015

 METHOD :

 Heat 1tbsp oil in a wok.
-Roast the shredded coconut, cumin-coriander-fennel-poppyseed, green cardamom, cinnamon, cloves,aniseed, red chillies together.
+Roast the shredded coconut, cumin-coriander-fennel-poppyseed, green cardamom, cinnamon, cloves, star anise, red chillies together.

-Heat rest of the oil in a wok.
+Heat the rest of the oil in a wok.
 Temper with mustard oil and curry leaves.

 Add the chicken.
 Stir well and cover.

-Cover cook at low heat till chicken is tender stirring every 5 minutes.
+Cover cook at low heat until the chicken gets tender, stir every 5 minutes.

 MAACH TARKARIR JHOL

-This time I can claim the sole idea of how to cook it is entirely mine.
+This time I can claim the sole idea of this recipe is mine.
 There may be many regions who cook veggies and fish together.
 Even in my side of the family, we prepare fish curry with pointed gourd, potato, egg plant, ridge gourd.
 Here I am talking about the spice mix I used.
-I thought of coming out of the regular ada[ginger]-jeera[cumin]-dhoney[coriander] bata[paste] and use a different spice mix to make it more flavourful.
+I thought of coming out of the regular Bengali fish curry spices and use a different combination of spice mix to make it more flavourful.
 This flavour thing has become a necessity because we need to cover up the smell of sea fish which we cannot stand as we have grown up on fresh-water fish.
-You see just a little change in the spices can bring a change in the taste of a dish which is required.
-Let us see how I have done it.
+This Smelt Fish is a sea fish but does not have that odd smell, I can eat it.

 INGREDIENTS :

-Carrot Cubes : 1small cup [of 1 small sized ]
+Carrot Pieces : 1small cup [of 1 small sized ]

 Garam Masala Powder : 1/2 tsp